Eoxia/annonces/readme.txt

 * 20488 - Review the name of the filters on the documentation
 * 20489 - Add the Address field in the metadata (map & single)
 * 20492 - add the ACF filter to set the Google map API Key
+* XXXXX - Minor fix

 = Improvment =

 * 20498 - Improvement of the markers toggle script on the google map
 * 20491 - Improved mobile display for the filter block
+* 20564 - All modules in one menu page
+* 20520 - Module Label
+* 20563 - Module Author

 = 2.0.0 =